Principles-of-Biostatistics/3rd-Edition/README.md

 ### Welcome to the Principles of Biostatistics 3rd edition companion repository!

-This repository contains the datasets and Stata and R code used for the further applications examples for each chapter, as well as the datasets used in the Review Exercises.
+This repository contains the datasets and Stata and R code used for the Further Applications examples for each chapter, as well as the datasets used in the Review Exercises throughout the book.

 Folder details: